About Our School

 Our Aims and Philosophy

-To provide the community with a meaningful and holistic pathway to health and well-being through the practice of Tai Chi, Qigong, and Shibashi.
+Rising Moon Tai Chi is dedicated to supporting the community’s need for a sound, holistic approach to health and well-being through the practice of Tai Chi and Qigong.

-Foster an inclusive, supportive, and productive environment for all.
+maintain an inclusive, supportive, and productive environment

 The Rising Moon Name